sumanndass/Bank-Data-MSBI-Project/README.md

     - in 'General' select 'OLE DB' in 'ConnectionType' and 'bank_stage' in 'Connection'
     - add 'SQLStatement' command (`insert into ssis_log values(?, getdate(), ?, 'Success...')`)
     - in 'Parameter Mapping' click on 'Add' and choose 'System::PackageName' in 'Variable Name' for first '?' means 0th position
-    - choose 'Varchar' as 'Data type', choose '0' in 'Parameter Name' for the 0th position '?', choose '-1' for 'Parameter Size' - Ok
+    - choose 'Varchar' as 'Data type', choose '0' in 'Parameter Name' for the 0th position '?', choose '-1' for 'Parameter Size' -> Ok
-    - now click on 'Variables' and select 'Add variable' - choose 'Name' like: 'row_cnt'
+    - now click on 'Variables' and select 'Add variable' -> choose 'Name' like: 'row_cnt'
     - now in 'Data Flow', drag 'Row Count'
     - connect 'blue pipe' from 'OLE DB Source' to 'Row Count'
     - double click on 'Row Count' and select the 'User::row_cnt' variable
     - connect 'blue pipe' from 'Row Count' to 'OLE DB Destination'
     - now in 'Control Flow', double click on newly created 'Execute SQL Task'
     - in 'Parameter Mapping' click on 'Add' and choose 'User::row_cnt' in 'Variable Name' for second '?' means 1st position
-    - choose 'Large_integer' as 'Data type', choose '1' in 'Parameter Name' for the 1st position '?', choose '-1' for 'Parameter Size' - Ok
+    - choose 'Large_integer' as 'Data type', choose '1' in 'Parameter Name' for the 1st position '?', choose '-1' for 'Parameter Size' -> Ok
     - connect 'green pipe' from 'Data Flow Task' to new 'Execute SQL Task 1'
     - 'Start' the project
     - do the same for 'transaction_db', 'branch_doc', 'staff_doc', 'product_doc' packages

 - **SSIS Failure Logging (To know about the failure happened in loading)**
-  - double click on desired package - go to 'Extension' - 'SSIS' - 'Logging'
+  - double click on desired package -> go to 'Extension' -> 'SSIS' -> 'Logging'
-  - choose all 'Containers:' - 'Add' 'SSIS log provider for SQL Server', tick the same and choose the destination server 'bank_stage' in 'Configuration' - go to 'Details' and tick 'OnError' and 'OnTaskFailed'
+  - choose all 'Containers:' -> 'Add' 'SSIS log provider for SQL Server', tick the same and choose the destination server 'bank_stage' in 'Configuration' -> go to 'Details' and tick 'OnError' and 'OnTaskFailed'
   - Find the error logs in system tables in the selected database by using command `sql select * from sysssislog`
-  - again, choose all 'Containers:' - add 'SSIS log provider for Windows Event Log', tick the same - go to 'Details' and tick 'OnError' and 'OnTaskFailed'
+  - again, choose all 'Containers:' -> 'Add' 'SSIS log provider for Windows Event Log', tick the same -> go to 'Details' and tick 'OnError' and 'OnTaskFailed'
-  - Find the error logs in 'Windows Event Viewer' - 'Windows Logs' - 'Application'
+  - Find the error logs in 'Windows Event Viewer' -> 'Windows Logs' -> 'Application'
   - Set this task for other packages also

 ### SSIS for Data Warehouse Database (SQL Server Integration Service)